Forward-backward SDEs with distributional coefficients: Abstract

 \section{Abstract}

-Forward-backward stochastic differential equations (FBSDEs) have attracted significant attention since they were introduced almost 30 years ago, due to their wide range of applications, from solving non-linear PDEs to pricing American-type options.
+Forward-backward stochastic differential equations (FBSDEs) have attracted significant attention since they were introduced 30 years ago, due to their wide range of applications, from solving non-linear PDEs to pricing American-type options.
 Here, we consider two new classes of multidimensional FBSDEs with distributional coefficients (elements of a Sobolev space with negative order).
-We introduce a suitable notion of a solution, show existence and uniqueness of a strong solution of the first FBSDE, and weak existence for the second.
-We establish a link with PDE theory via a nonlinear Feynman-Kac representation formula.
-The associated semi-linear second order parabolic PDE is the same for both FBSDEs, also involves distributional coefficients and has not previously been investigated; our analysis uses mild solutions, Sobolev spaces and semigroup theory.
+We introduce a suitable notion of a solution and show its existence and uniqueness.
+We establish a link with PDE theory via a nonlinear Feynman-Kac formula.
+The associated semi-linear second order parabolic PDE is the same for both FBSDEs, also involves distributional coefficients and has not previously been investigated.